AI code assistant with multi-model support and token-based billing

-Compare with: GitHub Copilot vs Gemini, GitHub Copilot vs Tabnine, GitHub Copilot vs Codeium
+Compare with: GitHub Copilot vs Roo Code, GitHub Copilot vs Cosine Genie, GitHub Copilot vs Tabnine

 How likely is GitHub Copilot to still be operational in 12 months?
-Based on 6 signals including funding, development activity, and platform risk.
+Based on 4 signals — momentum (how recently it shipped), wrapper dependency, revenue model, and web presence.

 Concrete scenarios for the personas GitHub Copilot actually fits — and what changes day-one when you adopt it.